Contents

 The bonus for visiting Ngorongoro Crater during the green season is breeding time for birds.

 So for birds, lovers are your piece of cake.
-The rainy season or green season starts from March to May and rain showers in November.
+The rainy season or green season starts from March to May, and rain showers occur in November.

 2. How to visit Ngorongoro Crater?

-Ngorongoro crater is accessible by roads and by flights.
-If you coming from abroad or outside Tanzania.
+Ngorongoro Crater is accessible by road and by flight.
+If you are coming from abroad or outside Tanzania.

-Dar -salaam or Nairobi – Kenya.
-You can either arrive at Arusha airport or Seronera airstrip in Serengeti or even arrive at Mwanza airport.
+Dar -Salaam or Nairobi, Kenya.
+You can either arrive at Arusha airport or Seronera airstrip in Serengeti, or even arrive at Mwanza airport.
+From there, you can take safari vehicles to take you to Ngorongoro Crater.

-3. Ngorongoro declared a UNESCO Heritage site for 43 Years now ( since 1979)
+3. Ngorongoro has been declared a UNESCO Heritage site for 46 Years now ( since 1979)

 This place is of universal value to humanity for this generation and the future.